CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 .. hint::

    The predetermined imports are a guide to what we will need in our plugin.
-The ``on_conf_change`` decorator allows us to propagate configuration changes. ``get_translation`` helps us to generate translation strings for the plugin. ``SpyderWidgetMixin`` adds to any widget the necessary attributes and methods to integrate it with Spyder (e.g. icon, style, translation, actions, and extra options).
+   The ``on_conf_change`` decorator allows us to propagate configuration changes.
+   ``get_translation`` helps us to generate translation strings for the plugin.
+   ``SpyderWidgetMixin`` adds to any widget the necessary attributes and methods to integrate it with Spyder (e.g. icon, style, translation, actions, and extra options).

 .. note::

-   We will be indicating links in github with the diffs between the tags, this as an aid to check the progressive changes that will be made in the code.
+   We will be indicating links in GitHub with the diffs between the tags, this as an aid to check the progressive changes that will be made in the code.

 The first version we are going to have after the first editions will be called ``HELLO WORLD``.